- Short Term Loans

 If you’re uncertain which type of credit might suit you or you have a money problem then one of guides may help you.
 We summarise each type of loan and their pros and cons, and address issues regarding debt and credit ratings.

-As you might imagine the term “instalment” describes that fact that these loans are repaid in chunks each month over a pre-agreed time period.
+As you might imagine the term “instalment” describes the fact that these loans are repaid in chunks each month over a pre-agreed time period.

-These loans would typically be borrowed for between 6 to 12 months although we do have access to lenders who offer shorter and longer repayment periods.
+These loans would typically be borrowed for between 6 to 12 months although we have lenders who offer shorter and longer repayment periods.
 We’re sure you would find a lender who would suit your needs.